-The Contractor will be responsible for funding, planning, coordinating and convening a public conference to discuss CRDP, CDEPs and results from the CRDP Phase 2 Pilot Projects.
-The purpose of the conference will be to present the research findings on community-defined evidence with respect to CRDP Phase 2.
-At the conference, separate presentations will be made on research findings concerning each of the five target populations and select IPPs.
-The Contractor will be responsible for inviting researchers, community stakeholders and Pilot Project participants in CRDP Phase 2, as well as presenting overall findings.
+The Statewide Evaluator is responsible for funding, planning, coordinating and convening a public conference to discuss CRDP, CDEPs and results from the CRDP

+Phase 2 Pilot Projects.
+The purpose of the conference will be to present the research findings on community-defined evidence practices with respect to CRDP Phase 2.
+At the conference, separate presentations will be made on research findings concerning each of the five target and select IPPs.